-Over the past fifteen years, the March of Dimes Collegiate Council has worked to ensure that young volunteers at the University of Florida know the dangers of preterm birth and the steps we can take to prevent it.
+Over the past eighteen years, the March of Dimes Collegiate Council has worked to ensure that young volunteers at the University of Florida know the dangers of preterm birth and the steps we can take to prevent it.
 But now we're beginning to retrace our steps and revisit ideas, events, and activities that promote not only the fundraising aspect of what we do, but the awareness aspect as well.

 March of Dimes Collegiate Council was designed to involve college-age youth in various March of Dimes initiatives.
 Our mission is to do everything we can to help improve the health of babies by preventing birth defects, premature birth and infant mortality, and we strive to accomplish this by focusing on four primary goals.
 First, we help students develop personal leadership skills to help prepare them for a future of community involvement.
 Second, we apply our leadership by organizing fundraisers like our 5K and annual Greek Olympics.
 While recruiting participants for our fundraisers, we are accomplishing another goal: building a volunteer base for the future of the March of Dimes.
 And finally, we work to spread March of Dimes public health messages in everything we do.